safe-commit-hook-rb/safe-commit-hook-rb/README.md

 - entropy (tokenize the file, pick out all the things that only occur once, and then do a frequency count on the characters.
 If it is obviously not English, or is relatively flat, and is at least some number of characters long, it's probably a key or compressed file or random)
 - suspicious strings like "BEGIN RSA PRIVATE KEY"
+- ignore specific files only in specific commits, like "lib/id_rsa 2ba492d "

 ### Contributing